What are the main challenges of being an aircraft engineer?

 Frequently asked questions

-From tight scrutiny of regulations to lengthened sales processes, there are some challenges that pose risk to the job of aeronautical engineers.
+A: From tight scrutiny of regulations to lengthened sales processes, some challenges pose risks to the job of aeronautical engineers.
 Some of these challenges include manufacturing digitalisation, weaker supply chains, cyber security, increase in passenger traffic, and rigorous modernisation of existing aircrafts.

-Working on the maintenance of an aircraft isn’t an easy job.
+A: Working on the maintenance of an aircraft isn’t an easy job.
 It requires employees to often lift heavy objects and operate high powered tools.
 They may also have to handle chemicals that are dangerous.
 Noise and vibration are typical issues that aircraft mechanics are exposed to.
-As precautionary measures, they often wear ear protection and bright coloured vests for others to see them.
+As precautionary measures, they often wear ear protection and bright-coloured vests for others to see them.

-What do you do as a aircraft engineer?
+Q3.
+What do you do as an aircraft engineer?

-Depending on your area of specialisation, your work could involve the designing, construction, performance or maintenance of an aircraft.
-An aircraft engineer is primarily involved in manufacturing, analysis, and research and development of an aircraft.
-Their aim is to ensure safety of the passengers and the crew.
+A: Depending on your area of specialization, your work could involve the designing, construction, performance, or maintenance of an aircraft.
+An aircraft engineer is primarily involved in the manufacturing, analysis, research, and development of an aircraft.
+They aim to ensure the safety of the passengers and the crew.

-In the aviation industry, hazards occur either due to qualitative processes or quantitative methodology.
+A: Hazards in the aviation industry occur either due to qualitative processes or quantitative methodology.
 In general, hazards in the aerospace industry can be grouped into three types: natural hazards, economic hazards, and technical hazards.
-The safety management system of the aviation sector ensures risk management of the airlines.
+The aviation sector's safety management system ensures the risk management of airlines.

-There are a few cons of being an aerospace engineer.
-One disadvantage being that many aerospace engineers have to move out of their cities to find work as the majority of aerospace jobs are available in certain "hub" locations.
+A: There are a few cons to being an aerospace engineer.
+One disadvantage is that many aerospace engineers have to move out of their cities to find work, as the majority of aerospace jobs are available in certain "hub" locations.
 So, they may have to uproot their families and start over.
-Additionally, there’s a lot of stress and pressure to finish off a project which can be a negative influence on these engineers.
+Additionally, there’s a lot of stress and pressure to finish a project, which can be a negative influence on these engineers.